bloodyKnuckles/where-is-module/README.md

 # where-is-module

-This is a bash script that takes a module name as an argument and searches the current and sub-directories for what files that module is required in and where in those files the corresponding reference name is called in each file.
+This is a bash script that takes a module name as an argument and searches the current and sub-directories for what javascript files that module is required in and what line in those files the corresponding reference name is called in each file.

 On the command line:
 ```
-$whereismodule modulename
+$where-is-module modulename
 ```

-Or add this to your `package.json` scripts objects:
+Or add this `whereis` key/value pair to your `package.json` scripts objects:
 ```
-whereis: "whereismodule"
+"scripts": {
+    "whereis": "where-is-module"
+}
 ```

 Then run:
 ```
-$npm run whereis path
+$npm run whereis my-fun-module
 ```

 Outputs:
 ```
 ./index.js
-     6  var path = require('path')
+     6  var funstuff = require('my-fun-module')
-    17      this.st = ecstatic(path.join(__dirname, 'public'))
+    17      results = funstuff('one', 'two')
-./lib/router.js
-     3  var path = require('path')
 ```

 ### install

 Copy the `./bin/where-is-module` program to your computer, make it executable, and be sure the installation directory is in your $PATH.
-<<<<<<< HEAD

 ### license